phetsims/qa/issue-templates/prototype-test-template.md

 -->

 @relevantPerson1, @relevantPerson2, simulation-name/#.#.#-rc.# is ready for prototype testing.
-This simulation will be put on the website as a prototype and will likely have more bugs than a publication ready simulation.
+This simulation will be put on the website as a prototype and will likely have more bugs than a publication-ready simulation.
 Document issues in https://github.com/phetsims/{{REPO}}/issues and link to this issue. **Issues should focus on base usability and pedagogy.**

 Assigning to @ariel-phet for prioritization.